lorenzogirardi/dynamic_ux_with_jsonld_and_mcp/README.md

 ## Conclusion: Why This Is Strategic

-The experiment with demo-app-eshop proves a simple truth:
+The experiment proves a simple truth:
 **Structured data is the new foundation for digital commerce, not only for Google search but for all the intelligent platforms users will increasingly rely on.**

 - **Quick impact for minimal technical effort**